 After working as a public servant in the environmental field for more than fifteen years, I left my cubicle in 2016 and hiked the 500-mile Colorado Trail with my husband and three sons, twenty years after my husband and I hiked the same trail together.
-I'm now writing a book about the two hikes and the environmental and social history and landscape of Colorado.
+I'm now writing a book about the two hikes and the environmental history of Colorado.

+I also freelance for magazines and write essays and short stories.
 Through my writing, I explore the connections between humans and nature, embrace the extremes of the motherhood experience, and confront the emotional effects of environmental contamination.
-My essays and short stories have appeared in Zoomorphic, The Maine Review, Saltfront, Snowy Egret, Orion, Brain, Child Magazine, and About Place Journal, among other publications.
+My work has appeared in Zoomorphic, The Maine Review, Saltfront, Snowy Egret, Orion, Brain, Child Magazine, and About Place Journal, among other publications.

 I received a BA in Human Ecology from College of the Atlantic and an MFA in Creative Writing from the University of Southern Maine's Stonecoast program.

-As a Maine Master Naturalist Volunteer I teach workshops in nature writing and nature journaling at nature centers and nonprofits around Maine.
-I also co-edit the Literary Reflections department at the journal Literary Mama and I provide writing and editing services to clients near and far.
+As a Maine Master Naturalist Volunteer I teach workshops in nature writing and nature journaling at nonprofits around Maine and am a member of the Maine Master Naturalist Program board.
+I am a senior editor and co-editor of the Literary Reflections department at the journal Literary Mama.
+I also provide writing and editing services.

 I live off the grid in Central Maine in a house built and kept warm by my husband.
 My sons, now 16, 12, and 12 continue to inspire my writing and my life.